iamrblc/pomodoro/README.md

 # 🍅 A CUSTOMIZABLE POMODORO SCHEDULER 🍅
 ## 🍅 BACKGROUND
 As a freelancer, developing good time management practices was crucial for me, especially as someone with ADHD.
-I needed a schedule that allowed me to stay focused as much as possible.
+I needed a routine that allowed me to stay focused as much as possible.
 One day, after struggling to stay on track, I remembered how *productive* school days used to be with 45-minute lessons devoted to different *projects*...
 I mean, subjects like math, literature, biology, or even gym class.

 So, I decided to create a mock timetable that mimicked a school day, and surprisingly, it worked!
 I shared this technique with a friend, who told me about the Pomodoro Method, a similar time management technique.
 I decided to check it out (thanks, Houssem!).